knah/VRCMods/README.md

 Main logic of this mod is located in the native DLL that currently is not opensource.
 The DLL is build upon [HLSLcc](https://github.com/Unity-Technologies/HLSLcc) and uses [Microsoft Detours](https://github.com/microsoft/Detours).
 An opensource release for it will likely be available at a later point.

 ## UIExpansionKit
 This mod provides additional UI panels for use by other mods, and a unified mod settings UI.
 Some settings (currently boolean ones) can be pinned to quick menu for faster access.
 Refer to [API](UIExpansionKit/API) for mod integration.
 MirrorResolutionUnlimiter has an [example](MirrorResolutionUnlimiter/MirrorResolutionUnlimiterMod.cs) of soft dependency on this mod
 EmojiPageButtons has an [example](EmojiPageButtons/EmojiPageButtonsMod.cs) for delaying button creation until your mod is done

 This mod uses [Google Noto](https://www.google.com/get/noto/) font, licensed under [SIL Open Font License 1.1](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

 ## View Point Tweaker
 This mod allows you to move view point ("view ball") on avatars.
 The tweak will affect only you, but other players will see your adjusted head position correctly.
 Adjusted view points are saved per avatar.
 **Requires UI Expansion Kit 0.2.0+**.
 The menu to tweak view point can be found in UI Elements Quick Menu submenu.
 Do note that the coordinates displayed in that menu are local offset of the view point, not the coordinates you set in avatar descriptor.

- ## HWIDPatch
-This mod allows you to fake your Hardware ID.
-This mod creates a new ID on launch and saves it for future launches.
-The ID can be changed in `modprefs.ini` afterwards.
-Set it to empty string to generate a new one.
-Privacy first!

- ## CoreLimiter
-A mod to automatically limit your game to a certain amount of CPU cores.
-This can be used to boost performance on some Ryzen CPUs by limiting the game to a single CCX.
-Naturally, limiting the game may reduce maximum possible performance under heavy load, and results are highly dependent on how well the game is multithreaded.

-You should experiment with settings in a CPU-heavy world or scene to measure performance on your specific system.
-For CPUs with less than 8 cores it might be worth it to reduce used core count or allow hyperthreads.

-This mod is Windows-only.
-It likely won't do anything on Intel CPUs, but you're free to experiment with it.

-Settings:
- * Max Cores (default 4) - the maximum amount of cores that the game may use.
-4 is the sweet spot on a 2700X/3700X.
- * Skip Hyperthreads (default true) - don't assign game to both threads of one core.
-Works best when enabled on 2700X/3700X.

 ## ILRepack
 There's a copy of [ILRepack.Lib.MSBuild.Task](https://github.com/ravibpatel/ILRepack.Lib.MSBuild.Task) and [ILRepack](https://github.com/gluck/il-repack) built for netcore/MSBuild 16 shipped with the repo.